lyra/flask-embedded-form-examples/README.md

 1. Run the following comands to install the project dependencies.

     ``` bash
+    # run to create the python virtual environment
     python -m venv .env

+    # run to activate the python virtual environment
     source ./.env/bin/activate # for unix/linux
     .\.env\Scripts\activate # for windows

+    # install all dependencies to run the example
     pip install -r requirements.txt
     ```

 ## Running the app

-Change the values with a `change_me` on the `variables.yaml` file with the values of your shop, thus you can find them on the BackOffice Vendor.
+To run the example, change the values with a `change_me` on the `variables.yaml` file with the values of your shop, thus you can find them on the BackOffice Vendor.

 Login to BackOffice Vendor, go to `Configuration > Store` then choose the shop you like, then go to `API REST Keys` tab and there you will find both production and testing keys.

-You will find the keys for `shopId`, `password_testing`, `password_production`, and `api_url` at the first part of the page, in the rest apis keys section.
+You will find the keys for `shopId`, `testing_password`, `production_password`, and `rest_api_server_name` at the first part of the page, in the **REST API keys** section.

-At the second section, Javascript client and SDK movil, you will find the keys for `sdk_password_testing` and `sdk_password_production`.
+At the second section, **Javascript client and SDK movil**, you will find the keys for `sdk_public_test_key` and `sdk_public_production_key`.

-At the third section you wil find the HMAC SHA 256 key, to compute the signature, for the values `sha_key_testing` and `sha_key_production`.
+At the third section, at **REST API: keys used to calculate / check the kr-hash field** you wil find the HMAC SHA 256 key, to compute the signature, for the values `hmac_sha_256_test_key` and `hmac_sha_256_production_key`.

 Open your terminal on the project and run the command `python main.py` to run the flask project.
-By default it will run on `0.0.0.0:5000`, go to your browser, go to the url project and you will can use the example.
+By default it will run on `127.0.0.1:5000/`, go to your browser, go to the url project and you will can use the example.

 ## License